Science of Periogen

 Long term oral hygiene including prevention of new calculus formation is always a key target for maintaining optimal periodontal health.
 Professional bi-annually oral prophylaxis plays a vital role in reducing the oral bio burden by removing plaque, calculus and stains from the oral cavity.
 However; maintaining home dental oral hygiene especially between six-month professional oral prophylaxis is very critical.
 There was lot of research support for traditional alcohol based oral rinse in terms of plaque control but no significant data supporting its effectiveness on anti-calculus effects.
 Periogen with key ingredient of Tetrapotassium Pyrophosphate and Sodium Tripolyphosphate, clinically proved to be a potent oral rinse for suppressing the new plaque formation, gingival inflammation and new calculus formation without any noticeable side effects.

-Periogen is available in both a fluoride and non-fluoride version.
-The non-fluoride product relies on the fluoride in the water used to create the rinse solution when mixed with the powdered concentrate (*All natural water sources contain some fluoride (CDC.gov)).
+Periogen is available in a non-fluoride version.
+This product relies on the fluoride in the water used to create the rinse solution when mixed with the powdered concentrate (*All natural water sources contain some fluoride (CDC.gov)).

-Periogen works through the interaction of 5 ingredients: tetrapotassium pyrophosphate, sodium tripolyphosphate, baking soda, citric acid and a small amount of fluoride.
+Periogen works through the interaction of 4 ingredients: tetrapotassium pyrophosphate, sodium tripolyphosphate, baking soda, and citric acid.
 When added to water, ingredients baking soda and citric acid add fizz in order to draw the active tartar-dissolving ingredients into solution at ambient temperatures and to establish a healthy 7.6 pH.
 A healthy oral pH is critical to calculus “prevention and reduction” as acidic oral environments can build calculus.

 Sodium tripolyphosphate is an inorganic compound with formula Na5P3O10.
 It is a mineral based ingredient that binds the calcium present in saliva and reduces the formation of tartar on the tooth surface.